hilalturkaslan/Genai/README.md

-generative ai is a ai case study
+generative ai is a for ai case study